dbcook/openrocket-database/README.md

 Semroc is known for its vast array of Estes and Centuri compatible nose cones, but they also make some nose cones for their own kits.
 This leads to some complications.
-There are nose cones produced by SEMROC with Estes style designations that are not identified as such in any existing Estes literature.
+There are nose cones produced by SEMROC with Estes style designations that are not referenced in any known Estes literature.
 These fall into a few different
 situations:

-1. Specialty parts that Estes actually made for use in certain kits.
-In the era after Estes stopped assigning "BNC-xxx" codes, they would have a numeric PN only, and might never appear in a catalog.
+1. Specialty parts Estes made that never received a traditional PN.
+In the era after Estes stopped assigning "BNC-xxx" codes, they would assign a numeric PN only, and might never appear in a catalog.
 Semroc appears to have created BNC-xxx designators for these.
 Example:

    * BNC-5RA PN 70217 for #0893 Red Alert (PN given in instructions, no known Estes use of "BNC-5RA")